jeremygustine/guitar-tuner-post/post.md

 In a nutshell, autocorrelation can be used to extract the otherwise difficult-to-recognize repeating patterns within a noisy signal.
 The frequency can then be detected by counting the repeating patterns.

+Autocorrelation is a special case of cross-correlation.
+"Cross-correlation is a measurement that tracks the movements of two or more sets of time series data relative to one another." (https://www.investopedia.com/terms/c/crosscorrelation.asp).
+In DSP, cross-correlation can be used to compare two signals to each other to determine how similar - or _correlated_ - they are.
+Autocorrelation is similar, except that we are going to a signal to a time-shifted version of the same signal.

 #### The equation